Federal Register Notice

 NIST SP 330

-This 2008 edition of NIST Special Publication (SP) 330 is the United States version of the English text of the eighth edition of the Bureau International des Poids et Mesures (BIPM) SI Brochure (the most current) published in 2006.
-SP 330:2008 contains a few minor differences to reflect the most recent interpretation of the SI for the United States by the Secretary of Commerce, as published in the Federal Register of May 16, 2008 (73 FR 28432-28433).
-The 2008 edition of NIST SP 330 replaces its immediate predecessor, the 2001 edition.
+This 2019 edition of NIST Special Publication (SP) 330 is the United States version of the English text of the ninth edition of the Bureau International des Poids et Mesures (BIPM) SI Brochure (the most current) published in 2019.
+The 2019 edition of NIST SP 330 replaces its immediate predecessor, the 2008 edition.

 Guide for the Use of International System of Units (SI)